Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Danbury Hospital

 Academic Offerings

-Our program utilizes an academic half day style; where each Thursday is dedicated to protected time (free from clinical duties) from 12:45-4:30 containing 4 lectures.
-The first lecture is given by a Yale School of Medicine clinician, with the remaining lectures consisting of review from in-house attendings and board review.
-Lunch is provided.
+Our program utilizes an academic half day style; [delete where] each Thursday is dedicated to protected time (free from clinical duties) from 12:45-4:30 containing 4 lectures.
+The first lecture is given by a Yale School of Medicine clinical professor, with the remaining lectures consisting of review from in-house attendings and board review.
+Lunch is sponsored by the program but selected by our resident-driven wellness team.

 In addition to the academic half-day, our residents find that the strongest component of our curriculum to be our Morning Report, hosted by the chief residents, program director, associate program directors and specialists involved in the case.
 Morning Reports occur four days a week, with the exception of Wednesdays for Grand Rounds.